aidotse/PASEOS/README.md

 ### How to add a power device
 The following code snippet shows how to add a power device to a [SpacecraftActor](#spacecraftactor).
 At the moment, only battery device is supported.
-Moreover, PASEOS assumes that battery will be charged by solar panels, which will provide energy thanks to the incoming solar radiation when the spacecraft is not in eclipse.
+Moreover, PASEOS assumes that the battery will be charged by solar panels, which will provide energy thanks to the incoming solar radiation when the spacecraft is not eclipsed.

 ```py
 import pykep as pk